 The Annual Conference brings together international research and critical debate about art, art history and visual cultures.
 This key annual event is an opportunity to keep up to date with new research, hear leading keynotes, broaden networks and exchange ideas.
-The Annual Conference is open to all, but members of the Association receive discounted rates.
+The Annual Conference is open to all, and members of the Association receive discounted rates.
 Attracting around 500 delegates each year, the conference is popular with academics, curators, practitioners, PhD students, early career researchers and non-art historians engaged with art history research.

 The Annual Conference reflects the Association for Art History’s commitment to a broad and inclusive art history for all.
 We therefore strive for a broad and inclusive range of sessions, across all areas of research and practice, including Medieval, Early Modern, and research that focuses on practice outside of Europe and North America.

-Birmingham connects us historically and contemporaneously to vibrant and often challenging art histories.
-From its Victorian status as the ‘workshop of the world’ and proximity to the Jewellery Quarter and the Potteries, to the world’s largest collection of Pre-Raphaelite art at Birmingham Museum and Art Galleries, a home for refugees from Nazism, the cradle of black British art in Wolverhampton, and socially-engaged contemporary arts organisations including Ikon and Grand Union, Birmingham is an exciting place in which to hold the 2021 Annual Conference.
-This location, with its varied body of artworks, practitioners and organisations will provide a stimulating environment for new encounters in art history, curating and visual cultures.
+Each year we work with one or multiple institutions who help us host and deliver this key international event.
+For 2021 we are working with the university and museums and galleries in and around Birmingham.
+As a place Birmingham has a rich and important history and location.
+It connects us historically and contemporaneously to vibrant and often challenging art histories.
+From its Victorian status as the ‘workshop of the world’ and proximity to the Jewellery Quarter and the Potteries, to the world’s largest collection of Pre-Raphaelite art at Birmingham Museum and Art Galleries, a home for refugees from Nazism, the cradle of Black British Art in Wolverhampton, and socially-engaged contemporary arts organisations including Ikon and Grand Union.
+Even virtually, we hope to bring you a bit of brilliant Birmingham, and what it has to offer for new encounters with art history.